Thank you! Your submission has been received!

 Autism Facts

-Given recent advancements in technology, education, and the science of behavior – along with the emergence of diagnostic and data collection tools – we’re able to understand autism better, and provide therapy to aid in the development of language and social skills.
-In this guide, we will discuss the most recent statistics on Autism and share important data that will help to improve the lives of those with Autism globally.
+Given recent advancements in technology, education, and behavioral science, along with the emergence of advanced clinical and data collection tools, we’re able to understand autism better and provide early intervention to aid in the development of language, learning, and social skills.
+Here are the most recent statistics that help support the lives of autistic individuals globally.

 It is estimated that 1 in every 100 children is diagnosed with autism worldwide.